Adolfi/UmbracoUnitTesting/README.md

 All example tests from the official Umbraco Documentation section on Unit Testing: https://our.umbraco.com/documentation/Implementation/Unit-Testing/

 ## Tests included:
-Note that some tests may have been renamed or improved compared to the official documentation be mostly to reuse some models and controllers and reudece the size of this project.
+Some tests have been renamed or improved compared to the official documentation, mostly to be able to reuse models and controllers and reudece the size of each project.
 Every class in this solution has a summary with a link to the official documentation, so any renaming should not be a problem.

 - [Mocking Umbraco](UmbracoUnitTesting.Tests/Shared/UmbracoBaseTest.cs)
 - [Testing ContentModel](UmbracoUnitTesting.Tests/ContentModel/ContentModelTests.cs)